zhaofeng-shu33/data-clustering-experiment/README.md

 [![Build Status](https://travis-ci.com/zhaofeng-shu33/data-clustering-experiment.svg?branch=master)](https://travis-ci.com/zhaofeng-shu33/data-clustering-experiment)

 # Prerequisite
-To run the Python code in the directory, you need to install packages listed in `requirements.txt`, the package `oss2` is optional but currently the package control is under progress, so you need to install optional package as well.
+To run the Python code in the directory, you need to install packages listed in `requirements.txt`.
+You need also to create a directory `build` in the current directory and copy `parameter.json` to the build directory.

-To start freshly, you need run
+Then you can run `python empirical_compare.py`  which loads `parameter.json` to generate the LaTeX table files.
+After the program finishes, check your result in `compare.tex` in the build directory.

+## Parameter tuning

+Generally, you do not need to tune the parameters since it is a tedious task and you should try a lot of combinations of different hyper parameters.
+But sometimes you need to do so.
+To start tuning your parameter in this experiment, first make sure you finish the steps in prerequisite.
+Then you need run once

 ```
 python schema.py
 ```
-to generate tuning configure files.

-* Use `python fine_tuning.py` to generate or update `parameter.json`.
-* Use `python empirical_compare.py` which loads `parameter.json` to generate the LaTeX table files.
+This step generates tuning configure file `tuning.json`, then you should modify the parameter combination in this file.
+The program `fine_tuning.py` just combines them using nested for loop.

+By running `python fine_tuning.py` .
+Check how to use this problem by providing `--help` switch.

+If a better parameter combination is found, The `parameter.json` will be updated automatically.

 ## Choices
 you can filter out which datasets and methods to use when generating LaTeX table.
 For example,